-An employee will not be permitted more than a total of two hundred forty (240) hours, three hundred (300) for the VTA President, time off in any fiscal year under paragraphs 3, subsections (a)-(q).
+An employee will not be permitted more than a total of two hundred forty (240) hours, three hundred (300) for the VTA President, time off in any fiscal year under paragraphs 3, subsections (a)-(f).

-(h) Members of the bargaining committee who are assigned second or third shift shall be excused from their shift on an hour for hour basis, on any day when time off under this section is granted, in their capacity as a member of the team.
+(g) Members of the bargaining committee to attend bargaining sessions scheduled by or with the State.
+Members of the bargaining team to attend up to six (6) meetings, scheduled on or after February 1 of the year in which bargaining is scheduled to commence, to prepare for bargaining.
+Additional meetings may be approved at the sole discretion of the State's Director of Labor Relations.
+Members of the bargaining team who are assigned second or third shift shall be excused from their shift on an hour for hour basis, on any day when time off under this section is granted, in their capacity as a member of the team.
 The Department may elect for a period of time during contract talks to assign the employee to first shift.